eddyystop/dataloader-align-results/README.md

     - Results are likely in a different order than that of `keys`, likely because it was more efficient for it to do so.
     - A result may be omitted for some keys, which we can interpret as no value existing for that key.

-- returns an array in 1:1 correspondence with the array of keys provided by DataLoader.
-The possible values of each element depend on `grapgqlType`:
-    - '[!]!' - An array of non-null objects.
-    - '[!]'  - An array of non-null objects, ori `null`.
-    - '[]'   - An array of elements each of which is either an object or `null`.
-    - '!'    - A non-null object.
-    - ''     - An object or `null`.

 ## Complete Example